Listings have been updated for 2025!

 Shadrack’s had been around for several years now, most recently at the Cooper’s Lake Event Venue, which was not far from its old location at the Big Butler Fairgrounds.
 It had gained in popularity each year.
 The Christmas Wonderland featured a 2-mile drive thru, synchronized to music.
 The most recent theme was “Fairy Tale Favorites”.
 It also featured Santa’s Village, a walkable area where you could meet Santa and enjoy food trucks, etc.

 Looking for something a bit different this year?
-The Pittsburgh Zoo & PPG Aquarium is once again sponsoring Zoo Lights, a drive-thru only attraction on most nights.
+The Pittsburgh Zoo & PPG Aquarium is changing up the Zoo Lights from last year to “Wild Illuminations”, now a walk-thru only attraction on most nights.
 Featuring animal-themed light displays and an audio tour, the Zoo is a solid addition to the list of Christmas light displays in Pittsburgh.
 Note that restrooms are not available for the drive-thru attraction.

-For 2023, they will be presenting Zoo Lights as a Walk Thru on the last two weekends prior to Christmas.
+For 2024, they will be presenting the attraction as a Drive Thru on the first two Sundays in December.
 Restrooms, concessions and the gift shops will be open, but most other indoor buildings will be closed.
+Note, the Aquarium, Tropical Forest Complex, and Kids Kingdom will not be open to the public.

 Enchanted Lights – A Magical Christmas Stroll

-New Event for 2023!
-From the same people who brought you “Zombies of the Corn”
+From the same people who brought you “Zombies of the Corn”, back for it’s 2nd Year!

-There is a new walk-thru attraction for the 2023 holiday season, located west of Cranberry Township.
+Yes,, the Zombies have been put to rest and Enchanted Lights is back again, located west of Cranberry Township.
 The owners of Three-Rivers Paintball will be transforming their 70-acre property into a winter wonderland!
 The walk-thru should take around 40-60 minutes to complete.
-As pere the press release: “This outdoor event features a dazzling display of twinkling lights, festive decorations, and delightful surprises that’s sure to fill you with holiday cheer!
+As per the press release: “This outdoor event features a dazzling display of twinkling lights, festive decorations, and delightful surprises that’s sure to fill you with holiday cheer!
 Enjoy hot chocolate and roast s’mores around the campfires with friends and family, all while being ensconced in a tapestry of shimmering lights.”

 Holiday Lights on the Lake